-This document sets out Fingal County Council's ambitions to increase the number of people choosing to walk and cycle for everyday short journeys.
-Our strategy considers the full range of infrastructure and supporting initiatives which, when combined, can make active travel an attractive and realistic choice for more people.
+This document sets out Fingal County Council's ambitions to increase the number of people choosing to walk and cycle for everyday short journeys, and as part of longer journeys by public transport.
+Our strategy considers the full range of infrastructure and supporting initiatives which, when combined, can make Active Travel an attractive and realistic choice for more people.

-Active travel means travelling with a purpose using your own energy.
+Active Travel means travelling with a purpose using your own energy.
 It includes walking, scooting, running, wheeling and cycling.
 It includes all journeys, with an emphasis on distances under 5km, including trips to work, education, shopping, visiting friends and for recreation.
-Active travel considers the needs of those who use prams, pushchairs, scooters, wheelchairs and adapted cycles, as well as new mobility modes such as e-scooters and e-bikes.
+Active Travel considers the needs of those who use prams, pushchairs, scooters, wheelchairs and adapted cycles, as well as new mobility modes such as e-scooters and e-bikes.

 Fingal is one of four Metropolitan local authorities in Dublin, comprising of 22% of the total Dublin population.
-It has one of the youngest, most highly educated and most diverse populations in the country with an average age of 34 years (Census 2016).
+It has one of the youngest, most highly educated and most diverse populations in the country.
+Fingal has a mix of urban and rural areas, often acting as commuter hubs to Dublin city centre, and to other regional towns such as Blanchardstown, Swords, and Malahide.

 The strategy is intended for use by planners, decision makers and anyone else within the council who is in a position to influence how people travel in the county.
-We are seeking the public's views and you can respond by visiting https://consult.fingal.ie/.